the-suri-project/suri-docs-old/docs/en/overview.md

 Owners can verify the claim to the domains they hold with a [NFT](/en/domains/nfts), which will be granted during the buying process.

-::: info Note
+::: info Insight
-This is the only purpose for the NFTs.
-This is an infrastructure project and the value of the NFTs will be that of the suri domain behind it.
+This is the only purpose for the NFTs whose values will be that of the suri domain behind it.
 :::

 [TLD]: https://en.wikipedia.org/wiki/Top-level_domain